paul-nechifor/vagrant-hadoop-cluster/readme.md

     vagrant ssh master

-## On Master
+### In master

-From master, you have to connect to all the slaves.
+From master, you have to connect to all the VMs.
 Run this script which loops through all the SSH authentications.
 Exit every one.
+In this case, 3 represents the number of slaves used by default.

-    bash /vagrant/scripts/ssh-checkin.sh
+    bash /vagrant/scripts/provision.sh ssh-checkin 3

 Format the name node: